Rouen-NLP/final-lab-Benakrab/report.md

     to each class according to their frequencies <br>
     * training models that deal with such cases (e.g. random forest class_weight="balanced") <br>
     * ....
 More work can be done on the data side.
 In the same way, we can enhance the present work from the models side.
-For instance :
+For instance : <br>
     * Optimize the hyperparameters, using *Grid Search Cross-Validation*, attached to the vectorizing process (e.g. max_features, max_df, min_df, use_idf, ngram_range, ...) <br>
     * Do the same for the neural network and the MLP classifiers <br>